 Our State of Health

-The worst health outcomes are in the urban core—Cleveland and its inner-ring suburbs, such as East Cleveland, Cleveland Heights, and Maple Heights.
+The worst health outcomes are in the urban core: the City of Cleveland and inner-ring suburbs, such as East Cleveland, Cleveland Heights, and Maple Heights

-According to the 2025 County Health Rankings*, Cuyahoga County is performing slightly worse than the average county in Ohio and the nation in terms of health outcomes.
+In 2025, it was reported that Cuyahoga County was faring slightly worse than the average county in Ohio and the nation in terms of health outcomes.
 Although Cuyahoga County consistently ranks in the top 10 in the state for clinical care, as measured by access to and quality of care, this has not led to healthier residents.
 That’s because the conditions that shape health are spread disproportionately across the County.
 This results in significant differences in life expectancy, depending on where one lives.

 The worst health outcomes are in the urban core—Cleveland and its inner-ring suburbs, such as East Cleveland, Cleveland Heights, and Maple Heights—where those at the highest risk or burden of these diseases live.
 High poverty, unsafe streets, a lack of grocery stores, and other community conditions create barriers to health for most residents.
 With limited opportunities to be healthy, many people in Cuyahoga County are living sicker and shorter lives.